SebastianHGonzalez/python-kong-client/readme.md

 This library is currently in version 0.1.6 and it was built around [kong 0.13.x specifications](https://getkong.org/docs/0.13.x/admin-api/)

 ## Features
-Supported operations for Apis, Consumers and Plugins
+Supported operations for Services, Routes, Apis, Consumers and Plugins
 - create
 - delete
 - retrieve
 - update
 - list
-- count

 Supported additional operations for Plugins
 - retrieve_enabled